zbjornson/lambda-deploy/README.md

 AWS Lambda only supports nodejs 0.10.
 This repository contains a deploy script and a template Lambda function that allows you to run any version of node.js by packaging a portable binary file and using very efficient inter-process communication (IPC).
+(Note -- currently results are sent back via IPC, but invocation spawns a new node process and passes the event as an arg every time.
+This should also be done with a single node instance and using IPC.
+Didn't get around to packaging this up yet.)

 The directory `lambdas/` contains your lambda functions. `lambdas/lambda1` is an example lambda function.
 It is comprised of: